r4d6/Citadel-Wiki/citadel-wiki/main/guides/guide_organs.md

 Brain traumas that are either permanent or curable with magic, which is typically unavailable.
 Failing a lobotomy can cause these traumas.
 You can identify permanent brain traumas by the prefix "permanent" on health analyzer.
 If you get one of these, then assume "this is life now".

 ## Heart <img src="https://tgstation13.org/wiki//images/d/d9/Heart.png"></img>
+The heart is usually damaged due to secondary effects of other organs under duress.
 ### Ways of getting damaged:
--	I dunno yet
+-	High metabolic stress
+-	Extreme Acid reflux/bile reflux
--	Probably bleeding
+-	Collapsed lung
 ### Treatment:
 #### Acute:
 -	Corazone will slowly treat acute level damage and prevent sudden onset cardiac arrest.
 #### Chronic:
--	Pure Corazone will very slowly treat Chronic heart damage
+-	Pure Corazone (>0.95) will very slowly treat Chronic heart damage
 #### End stage:
 -	Coronary bypass
 -	Emergency Cardioversion Induction
+-	[[Surgery#Coronary_Bypass|A coronary bypass]] can be performed on a heart that's decayed past 60 damage, and restores functionality.
+Good for getting a heart that's too damaged to defib to work again.

 ## Liver ![Liver](https://tgstation13.org/wiki//images/f/f7/Liver_organ.png)
+Healthy livers prevent toxic reagents effects when their metabolic stress is below 15.
+A stressed liver will cause (dependant on the stress level) liver damage, then tox, then heart damage, then stamina loss, finally resulting in swelling of the liver.
+Swelling will increase the blood requirements of the patient and slow them down.
+The only means of treatment at the moment for a swollen liver is transplantation.
 ### Ways of getting damaged:
 -	Too much alcohol
 -	Toxin ingestion
+- 	Metabolic stress
 ### Treatment:
-#### Acute:
--	Antihol will slowly treat acute level damage
-#### Chronic:
+#### Acute & Chronic:
+-	Livers will only heal when their metabolic stress is reduced past 0.
+-	Soothehol will slowly treat metabolic stress based on it's purity (Byproduct of Antihol, it's purity is equal to Antihol's impurity, up until 0.3.).
+Soothhol at purities >0.66 can push a liver's metabolic stress into chronic healing levels.
+-	Dialysis on sleepers will reduce a liver's metabolic stress into acute treatment levels when tier 2, or chronic treatment levels when tier 4.
+Dialysis has to be left on for a period of time to reach chronic treatment levels.
 -	Hepatectomy
 #### End stage:
 -	Hepatectomy

 ## Lungs <img src="https://tgstation13.org/wiki//images/2/23/Lungs.png"></img>
 Lungs are unusual in that they have more health than most organs, and will take longer to treat.
-When chronic, there is a small chance on damage for a lobe to deflate.
-If both lobes deflate it will instantly fail.
+When a lung fails for the first time, one of the lobes collaspes first, before the other.
+If both lobes deflate it will enter end stage failure.
+A collapsed lung will stress the heart and reduce functional breathing.
+Lobectomies additionally can only be performed once, and will cause very minor negative effects on affected lungs..
 ### Ways of getting damaged:
 -	Impure Yamerol
 -	Breathing very hot/very cold air.
+-	Acid/bile reflux
+-	Multiver
 ### Treatment:
+#### Collapsed lung:
+-	Yamerol will temporarily reinflate collapsed lungs on overdose.
+-	Lobectomy
 #### Acute:
 -	Yamerol
 #### Chronic:
--	Pure Yamerol
+-	>0.9 purity Yamerol
 #### End stage:
 -	Lobectomy
+-	Yamerol overdose will fill in for a missing lung, granting them temporary lungs that will slowly decay without Yamerol present.

 ## Appendix <img src="https://tgstation13.org/wiki//images/9/98/Appendix.png"></img>
 ### Ways of getting damaged: